wouterdebie/i2cssh/README.markdown

 For -c and -m options, the format username@cluster or username@host can be used.

+The following commands are exactly the same, however, they might serve different purposes:

+    $ i2cssh -m user1@host1,user2@host2
+    $ i2cssh user1@host1 user2@host2

+Using the -l option will override all usernames:

+    $ i2css -l foo user1@host1 user2@host2

+This will connect to both host1 and host2 as the user foo

 ## i2csshrc

 The i2csshrc file is a YAML formatted file that contains the following structure: